toptal/license-cop/README.md

 information about package versions, dependencies and licenses.
 For instance, RubyGems provides a nice [REST API](http://guides.rubygems.org/rubygems-org-api/).

-### Package Descriptor
+### Manifest

-A package descriptor is a set of one or several files that describe the dependencies a project relies on.
+A manifest is a set of one or several files that describe the dependencies a project relies on.
 They are processed by the package manager of a given platform.

-For example, the Ruby platform has the `Gemfile` package descriptor, which usually sits at the root of the project and is processed by the [`bundler`](http://bundler.io) tool.
+For example, the Ruby platform has the `Gemfile` manifest, which usually sits at the root of the project and is processed by the [`bundler`](http://bundler.io) tool.
 This file has a structure like this: